jbirddog/blue/README.md

 0. Extended Opcodes 0xC0 - 0xFF
 0. Input buffer

-BlueVM also reserves space for the following five blocks in rwx memory:
+BlueVM also reserves space for the following blocks in rwx memory:

 6. Return and Data stack
 6. Application Code Buffer